-The device is available in die, wafer, Chip-on-Board (COB) modules, PDIP, or SOIC packages.
-Factory programming and memory serialization (SQTP) are also available upon request.
-See TB023 for more information on contact programming support.
+The device is available in die, wafer, PDIP, or SOIC packages.
+Factory programming and memory serialization (SQTP) are also available upon request for large orders of 500,000 units or more.
+See TB023 for more information on factory programming support.